DavidWeiland/20211115_DW-Modal/README.md

 ## How to use dw-react-modal component :

+1. First, import "Modal from "dw-react-modal/dist/dw-react-modal"

-1. Before the render, you must add the following elements :
+2. In the function component, before the render, you must add the following elements :
 - a state hook with useState
 - a close function

-2. In the render, add where you want the module
+3. In the render, add where you want the module

 For example:
 ```
 export default function YourApp() {
   const [ modal, setModal ] = useState(false)
-  const closeModal = () => { setModal(!modal) }
+  const closeModal = () => {
+    setModal(!modal)
+  }

   return (
     <Modal